italia/eudi-wallet-it-docs/docs/en/pid-eaa-issuance.rst

       - A method that was used to derive **code challenge**.
 It MUST be set to ``S256``.
       - :rfc:`7636#section-4.3`.
     * - **scope**
       - JSON String.
 String specifying a unique identifier of the Credential being described in the `credential_configurations_supported` map in the Credential Issuer Metadata.
 For example, in the case of the PID, it MUST be set to ``PersonIdentificationData``.
-It MAY be multivalued, each value must be separated by a space.
+It MAY be multivalued, each value MUST be separated by a space.
       - :rfc:`6749`
     * - **authorization_details**
       - Array of JSON Objects.
 Each JSON Object MUST include the following claims: